ztzhang/GoProWifiCommand/README.md

 Simply connect to yout Gopro hotspot and send the corresponding http request to control it via Wifi.
 Only Tested for Hero4.

 #Known Issues:
-+ Change to submode commands, ie, change to timelapse multishot, do not work.
-The sniff result are correct, but would return 400 if tested on PC.
-A ugly solution is to change default mode and submode, then perform sleep+wake.
 + Change wifi mode command do not work.
 + If your are experiencing unstable wifi connection, or unexpected time out from camera, please try issuing a GetStatus request every second or so, it would greatly improve the connectivity mysteriously.